parmindersinghswe/test-interview/README.md

 #### UPI Payment Setup

-UPI payments are processed through Stripe's UPI integration:
+UPI payments are processed through Razorpay:

-1. **Enable UPI in Stripe Dashboard**
+1. **Enable UPI in Razorpay Dashboard**
-   - Go to Settings → Payment methods
+   - Go to **Settings → Payment Methods → UPI**
-   - Enable UPI payments for India
+   - Ensure UPI is enabled for both Test and Live modes as required

-2. **Test UPI IDs for Development**
-   - `test@upi` - Success
-   - `demo@paytm` - Success
-   - `failure@upi` - Failure (for testing)
+2. **Generate Razorpay API Keys**
+   - Navigate to **Settings → API Keys**
+   - Create separate key pairs for Test and Live modes and update `RAZORPAY_KEY_ID`/`RAZORPAY_KEY_SECRET`

+3. **Configure Razorpay Webhooks (Recommended)**
+   - Go to **Settings → Webhooks**
+   - Add your webhook endpoint (for example, `/api/razorpay/webhook`) and define `RAZORPAY_WEBHOOK_SECRET`
+   - Subscribe to events like `payment.captured`, `payment.failed`, and `order.paid`

+Refer to the Razorpay documentation for up-to-date test card numbers, UPI IDs, and wallet credentials when exercising the checkout in Test mode.

 #### Payment Flow

 1. User selects materials and proceeds to checkout
 2. Payment options are presented (UPI/Cards/Net Banking)
-3. Stripe processes the payment securely
+3. Razorpay creates an order and securely processes the payment
-4. On success, purchase is recorded in database
+4. The server verifies the Razorpay signature before recording the purchase in the database
 5. User gets instant access to download materials

 ### Admin System Setup